 Dining Services is implementing all of the necessary changes for social distancing and safety protocols.
 Here's what you can expect:

-Yes, Niner Transit and Paratransit, e-scooter and bike rentals, light rail, ZipCar and parking lots and decks are operational this fall.
+Yes, Niner Transit and Paratransit, e-scooter and bike rentals, light rail, ZipCar and parking lots and decks are operational.
 However, there will be modifications in place to protect the health of the campus community.
 For the most up to date information visit the PaTS website.

 Yes, each bus is limited to 19 passengers.
 All riders are required to wear face coverings while riding on Niner Transit.
 All riders are required to board at the front of the bus and depart through the rear exit.
 Read this information about how to ride transit this semester or watch this video on what to expect while riding Niner Transit.